-(c) The Planning Commission or Planning Department shall notify the Mayor's Office of Housing of any housing project subject to this Program, including the name of the project applicant and the number and location of the affordable units, within 30 days of the Planning Commission's or the Planning Department's approval of a building, site, conditional use, planned unit development, or live/work permit application.
-The Mayor's Office of Housing shall provide all project applicants with information concerning the City's first time home-buyer assistance programs and any other related programs the Mayor's Office of Housing shall deem relevant to this Program.

-(d) The Planning Commission shall, as part of the annual Housing Inventory, report to the Board of Supervisors on the results of this Program including, but not limited to, a report on the following items:

-(1) The number of, location of, and project applicant for housing projects which came before the Planning Commission for a conditional use or planned unit development permit, and the number of, location of, and project applicant for housing projects which were subject to the requirements of this Ordinance;
+- (c) The Planning Commission or Planning Department shall notify the Mayor's Office of Housing of any housing project subject to this Program, including the name of the project applicant and the number and location of the affordable units, within 30 days of the Planning Commission's or the Planning Department's approval of a building, site, conditional use, planned unit development, or live/work permit application.
+The Mayor's Office of Housing shall provide all project applicants with information concerning the City's first time home-buyer assistance programs and any other related programs the Mayor's Office of Housing shall deem relevant to this Program. - (d) The Planning Commission shall, as part of the annual Housing Inventory, report to the Board of Supervisors on the results of this Program including, but not limited to, a report on the following items: - (1) The number of, location of, and project applicant for housing projects which came before the Planning Commission for a conditional use or planned unit development permit, and the number of, location of, and project applicant for housing projects which were subject to the requirements of this Ordinance;

-(2) The number of, location of, and project applicant for housing projects which applied for a waiver, adjustment, or reduction from the require-ments of this Ordinance pursuant to Section 315.3(c), and the number of, location of, and project applicant for housing projects which were granted such a waiver, adjustment, or reduction and, if a reduction, to what percentage;

-(3) The number of, location of, and project applicant for every housing project to which this Ordinance applied and the number of market rate units and the number of affordable on- and off-site units provided, including the location of all of the affordable units; and

-(e) A study is authorized to be undertaken under the direction of the Mayor's Office of Housing immediately and to be updated every 5 years thereafter to determine the relationship in nature and amount between the production of market-rate residential housing and the availability and demand for affordable housing in San Francisco.
-The Mayor's Office of Housing shall make recommendations to the Board of Supervisors and the Planning Commission regarding any legislative changes to requirements pertaining to housing development, including developments requiring conditional use permits and planned unit development permits and live/work projects.
-The Mayor's Office of Housing shall also study the relationship in nature and amount between the production of various types of market rate residential development including stick frame, steel frame, and concrete construction and the availability and demand for affordable housing in San Francisco and look at the relationship between the cost of construction of market-rate housing and the availability and demand for affordable housing.
-The Mayor's Office of Housing shall also study the cost of developing market-rate housing and the market price for sale and rental of such housing.
-Based on this data, the Mayor's Office of Housing shall determine the median and average profit margins for developers of for-profit housing.
-The Mayor's Office shall also make a determination whether levels of affordability can be increased pursuant to Finding J, enumerated in Section 315.2.
+- (2) The number of, location of, and project applicant for housing projects which applied for a waiver, adjustment, or reduction from the requirements of this Ordinance pursuant to Section 315.3(c), and the number of, location of, and project applicant for housing projects which were granted such a waiver, adjustment, or reduction and, if a reduction, to what percentage; - (3) The number of, location of, and project applicant for every housing project to which this Ordinance applied and the number of market rate units and the number of affordable on- and off-site units provided, including the location of all of the affordable units; and - (e) A study is authorized to be undertaken under the direction of the Mayor's Office of Housing immediately and to be updated approximately every 5 years thereafter to determine update the requirements of this legislation. the relationship in nature and amount between the production of market rate residential housing and the availability and demand for affordable housing in San Francisco.
+The Mayor's Office of Housing shall make recommendations to the Board of Supervisors and the Planning Commission regarding any legislative changes, to requirements pertaining to housing development, including developments requiring conditional use permits and planned unit development permits and live/work projects.
+The Mayor's Office of Housing shall also study the relationship in nature and amount between the production of various types of market rate residential development including stick frame, steel frame, and concrete construction and the availability and demand for affordable housing in San Francisco and look at the relationship between the cost of construction of market rate housing and the availability and demand for affordable housing.
+The Mayor's Office of Housing shall also study the cost of developing market rate housing and the market price for sale and rental of such housing.
+Based on this data, the Mayor's Office of

+Housing shall determine the median and average profit margins for developers of for profit housing.
+The Mayor's Office shall also make a determination whether levels of affordability can be increased pursuant to Finding J, enumerated in Section 315.2.-The Mayor's Office of Housing shall specifically evaluate the different inclusionary housing requirements for developments of over 120 feet approximately 5 years from the enactment of the requirement or as deemed appropriate by the Mayor's Office of Housing.